coffeeandscripts/coffeeandscripts.github.io/_posts/2018-04-28-no-man-s-sky-isn-t-a-dud-but-i-see-why-it-was.md

 So I finally got around to playing this masterpiece of a failure.
 One of the most polarising and disappointing games ever released to the public, I was interested to figure out what had gone wrong.
 Looking at what the game was actually about, I realised that there was actually a lot that had gone right.

-**Bear in mind I am playing after the famous Atlas Update which overhauled large parts of the game**
+**Bear in mind I am playing after the famous Atlas Rises Update which overhauled large parts of the game**

 Now I'm a big fan of both open world adventure games (Minecraft and Skyrim) as well as point and click adventure games (Myst or Riven).
 I am also a fan games with no real meaning beyond story and the music such as Dear Esther.
 The soundtrack means a lot to me, and I was excited to hear 65daysofstatic has made this game's music.
 I'll get to that later.